ADVANCED

-Commands for special use cases (e.g. scripting) and advanced usage scenarios, whereby a certain level of understanding of possible consequences is implied and required:
+Commands for special use cases (e.g. scripting) and advanced usage scenarios, whereby a certain level of understanding of possible consequences is assumed (and required).

 $ ais advanced --help